whiteoctober/silex-technical-test/README.md

 This is a simple [Silex](http://silex.sensiolabs.org/) app.
 We would like you to extend and fix it.
 ## Setup

+You can optionally use Vagrant or your own PHP environment to set up this project.

 #### Setup with Vagrant

-This project is setup with [Vagrant](http://vagrantup.com) and comes with Chef cookbooks.
-Follow [the setup guide](http://vagrantup.com/v1/docs/getting-started/index.html) to get your machine ready for Vagrant
+This project is setup with [Vagrant](http://vagrantup.com).
+See the [instructions on how to install vagrant](https://www.vagrantup.com/docs/installation/) to get started.

 Once you have it installed in the project root run "vagrant up".
 This will provision your box, install [Composer](http://getcomposer.org) and then install your vendors.

-#### Setup with your own PHP Environment
+#### Your own PHP environment requirements

 You need to be running PHP5.3.3>, a webserver (Apache/Nginx) and the PHP extension sqlite.
+You should point your webserver to the `/public` directory in this project.

+#### Install composer vendors

 [Composer](http://getcomposer.org) is used to install Silex and the required vendors.

 Install [Composer](http://getcomposer.org):